UbiquityDotNET/Llvm.Libs/ReadMe.md

                 1. It might even need some form of global disable to prevent `LLVM_ABI` C++ types or methods from default exporting and ONLY allow `LLVM_C_ABI' exports.
 It isn't clear what the story is going to be there.
- 3. Build the LLVM libraries for all supported runtimes (OS+arch) plus one target architecture.
+ 3. Build the LLVM libraries for all supported runtimes (OS+arch) in release form.
 This helps to ensure an automated build is usable by limiting the resources needed for a given step.
-     1. There are plans to experiment with the idea of building ONLY the core libs, and each target as distinct steps in parallel.
-Then, once those complete an additional step can combine them into a final dynamic library with ALL supported targets.
-         1. Hopefully, this would allow a single dynamic library per RID with ALL targets available AND automated x-plat builds!
- 4. Build LibLLVM as a dynamic library for all supported runtimes plus target architecture
+ 4. Build LibLLVM as a dynamic library from the libs for all supported runtimes

 ### Automated build
 The extended C dynamic libraries are built using the PowerShell `Build-LibLLVMAndPackage.ps1` script.
 This script is required to correctly build the projects in an automated build as it isn't possible to accomplish all the required steps in a standard project/solution.
 (OK, impossible is a bit strong as creating custom targets and tasks could probably cover it but at the expense of greater complexity).
 The script is pretty simple to use and understand.
+Additionally, x-plat future intentions means that the MSBUILD and VCXproj would go away in favor of CMAKE+Ninja for the project and build.
+(This project isn't there yet, but that's the intention at least)

 >[!IMPORTANT]
 > The ease of building multiple platforms is a relative concept and turns out to be MUCH